Object Initialization with Slot Dependencies

 (a (make-instance 'sub4 :c 10)) => 12

-That's the best I could come up with, educate me if you have a better idea.
+That's the best I could come up with; educate me if you have a better idea.

+alternative.
 However, a naive implementation based on SLOT-BOUND-P

-needed, again, due to initforms.
+bookkeeping is needed, again, due to initforms.